Liam Henderson: 2014–15: Loan to Rosenborg

 Henderson made 15 Celtic first team appearances in all competitions in 2014/15.
 He scored with a left-footed shot on the turn at Hamilton Academical on 17 January 2015.
-He substituted Stuart Armstrong on 75 minutes to assist John Guidetti's 93rd-minute equaliser in the 3-3 Europa League first leg home tie versus Inter.
-Henderson was unused from the bench when Inter went through when winning the return 1-0.
-He subbed on in the 82nd minute of Celtic's 2–0 League Cup Final win over Dundee United.
+He replaced Stuart Armstrong on 75 minutes to assist John Guidetti's 93rd-minute equaliser in a 3–3 Europa League first leg home tie versus Inter.
+Henderson was an unused sub when Inter went through after winning the return game 1–0.
+He was subbed on in the 82nd minute of Celtic's 2–0 League Cup Final win over Dundee United.

 By the end of March, Henderson had nine appearances in Celtic's 28 Premiership games so far that season.
 He needed one more appearance from Celtic's remaining 10 Premiership games that season, for him to reach the minimum 10 appearances needed to qualify for a winner's medal.
-However, on the 31 March last day of the Norwegian transfer window, he gave up that medal opportunity and instead signed a 3 month loan deal with Rosenborg.
-He was 18 at the time of this, his first move overseas.
+However, on 31 March last day of the Norwegian transfer window, he gave up that medal opportunity and instead signed a three-month loan deal with Rosenborg.
+He was 18 at the time this, and this was his first move overseas.

-Henderson debuted for his new club on 12 April when he subbed on in the second half in a 6–0 win at Haugesund.
+Henderson debuted for his new club on 12 April when he was subbed on in the second half in a 6–0 win at Haugesund.
 After his home debut substitute league appearance versus Strømsgodset, his first start in Norway was on 22 April in a Norwegian Cup tie at lower league Vuku.
-He scored his first Rosenborg goal, opening the scoring on 8 minutes with a right-foot strike.
+He scored his first Rosenborg goal, opening the scoring on 8 minutes with a right-footed strike.
 His team won 3–0.
-On 25 April on his 19th birthday, he subbed on at Viking to score twice within 10 minutes.
+On 25 April, on his 19th birthday, he was subbed on at Viking to score twice within 10 minutes.
 Rosenborg won 4–1.

 After 9 league and 4 cup appearances and scoring 4 goals, Henderson left Rosenborg at the end of June 2015.
-He was positive about his time in Norway stating, "it was a great experience, playing in a different league and in a foreign country."
+He was positive about his time in Norway stating, "It was a great experience, playing in a different league and in a foreign country."
 Rosenborg clinched the league title on 25 October 2015.
 He had made enough appearances to qualify for a league medal.
 Rosenborg also won the 2015 Norwegian Football Cup.
 He qualified for a cup medal, with rules in Norway making a player eligible for a medal by playing during the cup run.